 What to Do If You Were Laid Off in California

-If you you were laid off or the company closed, there are a few steps you need to take.
+If you were laid off or the company closed, there are a few steps you need to take.
 First, don’t quit your job when you hear the company is shutting down or you’re being laid off.
 If you quit, you lose the right to claim unemployment benefits.
 Your first step should be to contact your supervisor to learn as much as you can about the layoff process and how the company plans to manage it.
-Some companies may provide severance pay or benefits for a certain amount of time after a layoff, although that’s less likely if the business that is closing.
+Some companies may provide severance pay or benefits for a certain amount of time after a layoff, although that’s less likely if the business is closing.

+Gather all of the information you can about the layoff process.
 Next, you should file for unemployment benefits.

 Qualifying for California Unemployment Benefits